UNLV-CS472-672/2024-S-GROUP1-Roadwatch/README.md

 These 2 folders will have their own package and package locks that they manage.
 Root package will not manage anything except just stating that 2 workspaces exist.
 I could make it so that they share packages and have 1 eslint config but that gets complicated.

+# Using Docker

+Go to docker https://www.docker.com/products/docker-desktop/ and download the desktop application.
+Ensure you have virtualization enabled. run the commands in a separate terminal:
+- cd server
+- docker-compose up

+You'll now have a local mongodb docker container running that you can use.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.